Muukid/muTrueType/README.md

 #### Simple glyph point count

-Getting just the amount of points within a simple glyph based on its header is a fairly cheap operating requiring no manual allocation.
+Getting just the amount of points within a simple glyph based on its header is a fairly cheap operation, requiring no manual allocation.
 The function `mutt_simple_glyph_points` calculates the amount of points that a simple glyph contains, defined below:

 ```c
 MUDEF muttResult mutt_simple_glyph_points(muttFont* font, muttGlyphHeader* header, uint16_m* num_points);